Rosemary Park

-Rosemary Park (March 11, 1907 – April 17, 2004) was a scholar, academic leader, advocate for women's education and the first American woman to become president of two colleges and vice chancellor of a major university.
+Rosemary Park (March 11, 1907 – April 17, 2004) was an American scholar, academic leader, advocate for women's education and the first American woman to become president of two colleges and vice chancellor of a major university.
 During her career Park served as the 5th president of Connecticut College from 1947 to 1962, the 6th president of Barnard College from 1962 to 1967 and the first female vice chancellor in the University of California system at UCLA from 1967 to 1970.

 Early life and education

 Rosemary Park, the youngest of four children, was born on March 11, 1907, in Andover, Massachusetts, into a family of educators.
 Her mother, Grace Lina Burtt Park taught Greek and Mathematics at the high school level.
 Her father, Dr. J. Edgar Park was president of Wheaton College from 1926 to 1944.
 Her brother, Dr. William E. Park, likewise served as president of Simmons College in Boston from 1955 to 1970.
 From an early age Park showed an interest in academia, studying German in high school, a field which at the time was mainly dominated by men.
 After high school Park went on to earn her bachelor's degree from Radcliffe College, graduating summa cum laude with a major in German.
 After graduating Park was able to continue her education by studying in Germany, first at the University of Bonn where she earned her masters in 1929 and then at the University of Cologne where she completed a dissertation on Richard Wagner, "The Image of Richard Wagner’s Tristan and Isolde in German Literature" earning her PhD in 1934.